Massachusetts Court Records

 Filing a tort claim in Massachusetts is simple and straightforward.
 It is initiated by filing a complaint with the clerk of court according to Rules 8–15 of the Massachusetts rules of civil procedure.
 The plaintiff may visit the applicable court in person, follow the court clerk’s instructions, or file online using the guide and file provided on the court website.

 Filing in the right court is very important in this process.
 To do this, the plaintiff has to first determine the jurisdiction of the case.
-Depending on the type and value of injury or damage, the individual may file the claim in the District Court, Housing Court, Superior Court, etc. The claim must be filed where the plaintiff or defendant resides, works, or operates a business.
+Depending on the type and value of injury or damage, the individual may file the claim in the District Court, Housing Court, Superior Court, etc. The claim may be filed where the plaintiff or defendant resides, works, or operates a business.
 If the case is about a landlord-tenant issue, the individual may file in the Housing court of the county or city where the property is located.

 What Does a Tort Claim Contain in Massachusetts?

 The primary information contained in a tort claim is contained in the complaint.
-According to state laws, a Massachusetts compliant and tort claim comprises elements such as;
+According to state laws, a Massachusetts compliant and tort claim usually comprises elements such as;

-• Parties: This is a comprehensive identification of the parties involved.
+- Parties: This is a comprehensive identification of the parties involved.
 It includes their formal names and addresses.

-• Statement of facts: This is the description of the wrongdoing or personal injury.
+- Statement of facts: This is the description of the wrongdoing or personal injury.
 It usually comprises details such as the date, place, and other circumstances that surround the claim.

 What Happens after a Tort Claim is Filed in Massachusetts?